Find a translator or interpreter

 - if there are specific cultural requirements or sensitivities such as gender or ethnicity of the interpreter

-- if the provider is appropriately qualified (accredited at the Professional or Paraprofessional level, or recognised by certifying body NAATI).
+- if the provider is appropriately qualified (certified or recognised by the certifying body NAATI).

 Please be aware: